-B. By the first day of each month, the executive shall provide a report to the council summarizing all executive branch requests for hiring until the executive terminates the March 1, 2020, proclamation of emergency in response to COVID-19.
-The report shall be filed in the form in the form of a paper copy and an electronic copy with the clerk of the council, who shall retain the original copy and provide an electronic copy to all councilmembers and the council chief of staff.
+B. By the first day of each month, the executive shall provide a report to the council summarizing all executive branch requests for hiring until the executive terminates the March 1, 2020, proclamation of

 The report shall indicate:

 1. All positions requested for hiring by each department;